akazukin5151/koneko-old/README.md

 # Features
 See the [manual](#manual) for more details

-* Artist illustrations gallery
+1. Artist illustrations gallery
     * Enter the post's coordinates to open it in image view.
 Coordinates are in the form `xy` where x is column and y is row.
     * Next and previous pages
-* Image view
+2. Image view
     * View an image in large resolution
     * Browse through different images in a multi-image post.
+3. Browse the artists you are following, and view their illustrations (goes to 1)
+4. Search for an artist, and view their illustrations (goes to 1)
 * Both gallery and image views can:
-    * Download a post ([PixivUtil](https://github.com/Nandaka/PixivUtil2/) would be more suitable for batch download) in full resolution
+    * Download an image([PixivUtil](https://github.com/Nandaka/PixivUtil2/) would be more suitable for batch download) in full resolution
     * Open post in browser